-Coconut Matcha Latte Recipe (Dairy Free, Vegan)
+Dairy-Free Matcha Latte Recipe

-Matcha is a powder made from special green tea leaves that have been dried and ground.
-Matcha is notable for containing high levels of l-theanine, an amino acid that can help improve focus and increase feelings of calmness.
+- Matcha is notable for containing high levels of l-theanine, an amino acid that can help improve focus and increase feelings of calmness.

-You might be wondering if you can just use matcha powder and water to make a hot beverage.
-You totally can!
-But, it will taste awful.
 Maybe some people can tolerate the plain flavor of matcha, but I find it be overwhelmingly grassy and bitter.
 Matcha tastes pretty bad just by itself.

 To transform matcha into something creamy and delicious, you’ll need to blend it with coconut butter and coconut sugar (or your favorite sugar-free alternative).